-You’re in for a stellar experience at ACTE’s CareerTech VISION 2019 this week.
-Not only will we kick things off, tomorrow morning, with an opening general address from former NASA astronaut Garrett Reisman, we’re excited to launch Rachael Mann’s new book, The Spaces You’ll Go, which takes children and parents on a lighthearted romp through out-of-this-world careers for little big dreamers.
+It was a stellar experience for attendees at ACTE’s CareerTech VISION 2019.
+The event kicked off with an opening general session address from former NASA astronaut Garrett Reisman, and we launched Rachael Mann’s new book, The Spaces You’ll Go, which takes children and parents on a lighthearted romp through out-of-this-world careers for little big dreamers.

 To prepare for VISION and her book launch, Rachael Mann sat down with PAGES, a Techniques blog, for an interview about The Spaces You’ll Go and the importance of dreaming big.